-The Company and the Banks are subject to the Liquidity Coverage Ratio Rule ("LCR Rule") published by the Basel Committee on Banking Supervision and as implemented by the Board of Governors of the Federal Reserve System, the Office of the Comptroller of the Currency and the Federal Deposit Insurance Corporation ("FDIC") in the United States.
+The Company and the Banks are subject to the Liquidity Coverage Ratio Rule ("LCR Rule") published by the Basel Committee on Banking Supervision and as implemented by the Board of Governors of the Federal Reserve System, the Office of the Comptroller of the Currency and the Federal Deposit Insurance Corporation ("FDIC") (collectively, the "Federal Banking Agencies") in the United States.
 The LCR Rule requires covered institutions to hold an amount of unencumbered high-quality liquid assets ("HQLA") that equals or exceeds 100% of their respective projected net cash outflows ("NCO") over a 30 calendar-day stress period as calculated in accordance with the LCR Rule:

-$$\frac{\textit{High Quality Liquid Assets}}{\textit{Total Net Cash Outflow}} \geq 100\%$$
+$$\frac{\textit{High Quality Liquid Assets}}{\textit{Total Net Cash Outflow}} \ge 100\%$$

 The LCR Rule requires quarterly public disclosure of quantitative information about a covered institution's Liquidity Coverage Ratio ("LCR") calculation and a qualitative discussion of its LCR.
 The Company is required to calculate its LCR on a daily basis and disclose the quarterly average of the ratio.
-For the three months ended March 31, 2019, the Company and each of the Banks exceeded the LCR requirement.
-For additional information about the liquidity guidelines we are subject to, see "Part I-Item 1.
-Business-Supervision and Regulation" and "MD&A-Liquidity Risk Profile" in our Annual Report on Form 10-K for the year ended December 31, 2018 (the "2018 Form 10-K").
+For the three months ended June 30, 2020, the Company and each of the Banks exceeded the LCR requirement.